-\textbf{Effectiveness of analytic physical-informed supervision.} We visualize the control dynamics of the \textit{Item Placement} task in Figure~\ref{fig:trajectories} to evaluate the temporal coherence of the generated policies.
-BEAST and OFT prevent the use of impedance control due to noisy numerical difference velocity, forcing the use of stiff position control.
-Consequently, their monitored velocity exhibit high-frequency jitter that continually fluctuates around zero, indicating these methods fail to capture the dynamic trends of the demonstrations, and reflects a limitation of position controlling that the robot performs disjointed micro-steps at every control cycle.
+\textbf{Effectiveness of analytic physics-informed supervision.} We visualize the control dynamics of the \textit{Item Placement} task in Figure~\ref{fig:trajectories} to evaluate the temporal coherence of the generated policies.
+BEAST and OFT make impedance control difficult due to noisy finite-difference velocity estimates, forcing the use of stiff position control.
+Consequently, their monitored velocity profiles exhibit high-frequency jitter that continually fluctuates around zero, indicating that these methods fail to capture the dynamic trends of the demonstrations.
+This also reflects a limitation of position control that the robot performs disjointed micro-steps at every control cycle.

 In contrast, \methodname{} is trained with simultaneous supervision on both position and velocity.
 During inference, it generates continuous position and velocity profiles, where the velocity curve maintains consistent non-zero trends.
 This demonstrates that our explicit velocity supervision successfully encodes physically consistent motion flow rather than merely a sequence of static waypoints.
 Furthermore, this analytical velocity provides the necessary high-quality feedforward signal that enables the use of stable impedance control, which is otherwise infeasible with noisy discrete baselines.
 This capability fundamentally validates the advantage of the continuous action function paradigm, proving that our method effectively bridges high-level policy learning and compliant low-level control.
-Additional experimental results are provided in Appendix~\ref{appx:extra_experiments}.